Luger-Lab/lugerlab-docs/docs/source/tutorials/computing.rst

 #.
 Sbatch scripts - the scripts SLURM requires.
 They start with a header which contains information that SLURM will use to allocate resources and run the script.
 There are four main parts of an Sbatch script:

       - Specification of which language to interpret the script.
-This section is denoted by a shebang followed by the path to the binary, in most cases: `#!/bin/bash`
+This section is denoted by a shebang followed by the path to the binary, in most cases: ``#!/bin/bash``
       - Next are all of the SLURM parameters.
-Which ones are required are cluster specific, but generally you should be as explicit as possible, we'll talk more about these parameters in the [How computers work](https://luger-lab.github.io/coding-tutorials/basic_computing_computers/) tutorial.
+Which ones are required are cluster specific, but generally you should be as explicit as possible, we'll talk more about these parameters in a later tutorial.
       - Then, you'll load all of the modules you need to run your program ``module load <modules>``.
       - Finally, you can run your commands.
       - You can use the .sbatch file extension to denote files